Puerto Plata, Dominican Republic Cruise Port Guide

 Top Food & Drink in the Dominican Republic

-Culture and History of Puerto Plata
+Culture & History of Puerto Plata

-Puerto Plata Cruise Port Facilities and Location
+Dominican Republic Cruise Port Facilities & Location

 Transportation in Puerto Plata

 There are numerous ways to get around Puerto Plata.
 Taxis are plentiful, and some drivers may offer you their services for the whole day, in which case, negotiate a price in advance.
-Puerto Plata also has rideshare service.
-Local minivan “buses” are called guaguas and will stop when you flag them down and drop you where you say you want to disembark.
+Puerto Plata also has Uber.
+Local minivan buses are called guaguas and will stop when you flag them down and drop you where you say you want to disembark.
 You’ll need cash for these.
 Slightly more comfortable but operating on the same basis are carritos, or shared sedan cars, as opposed to vans.
-Car rental is also available, but be prepared to negotiate busy roads crammed with motorbikes.
+Car rental is also available, but be prepared to negotiate busy roads crammed with motorbikes, as you would anywhere in the Dominican Republic.

 Local Currency & Tipping Customs